 Applied Computation 298r - Interdisciplinary Seminar in Computational Science and Engineering.
 Efthimios Kaxiras, Professor, and Daniel Weinstock, Lecturer.
 Spring term, Fri 12–3 PM.

 This course, centered on the IACS seminar series, will provide broad exposure to cutting-edge topics, applications and unifying concepts in Computational Science and Engineering.
 Students will read, present and discuss journal articles related to IACS talks, attend the seminars and meet with visiting speakers.
-Among topics to be explored in spring 2013 are scientific visualization, computational approaches to cancer, mathematical neuroscience and computational archaeology.
+Topics to be explored will range from data science to computational approaches to cancer.